Gone Fishing

 It was a cool damp morning, with sunrise still to come, when several of us climbed into Steven Clem’s big black Suburban for a three-hour drive to the western part of the state.
 We’d been serving Kentucky Proud wild-caught catfish for several years and were headed down to see where it came from.

-Almost all the catfish sold in the United States is farm-raised and what we don’t raise domestically comes from Vietnam, China and Indonesia, although the Vietnamese product is actually a different fish and can’t legally be called catfish.
+Almost all the catfish sold in the United States is farm-raised.
+What we don’t raise domestically comes from Vietnam, China and Indonesia, although the Vietnamese product is actually a different fish and can’t legally be called catfish.
 To get a sense of just how big the seafood import business is, consider that we import about 80% of our seafood according to the USDA.

 In fact, over two thirds of all catfish sold in the US is imported, and out of what’s left, almost 94% comes from just four states – Alabama, Arkansas, Louisiana and Mississippi.
 A few others, including Kentucky, also produce farm-raised catfish but it’s a very small share of the market.
 So it doesn’t take a math whiz to appreciate just how little wild-caught catfish is out there for restaurants and consumers to buy, maybe just one or two percent of the total supply.